lanceman2/quickstream/README.md

   objects when it is necessary.
 Excessive OOP can lead to more complexity and bloat, which we want to avoid.
 - Don't put stuff in quickstream that does not belong in quickstream.
 You can always build higher level APIs on top of quickstream.
+Or can you?
 - If you don't like quickstream don't use it.
 - The term "Super Module" is used by SymNet Composer software https://www.symetrix.co/  This software has a similar connect DSP